 As an exhibitor at the upcoming GovNet Counter Fraud Conference 2022, we wanted to use National Apprenticeship Week (#NAW2022 7-13 February) to highlight the apprenticeship as a means of future-proofing the CFI profession at a time when its importance – and skills gaps – are growing.

 Returning for its 11th year on 23 February, the conference highlights how quickly the sector and profession is evolving and aims to help delegates stay at the forefront of this.
 It talks about the need for a “new kind of intelligent approach” that “empowers the specialists on the front line”.
 We firmly believe that investing in both existing and the next generation of employees in this field through a modern and fit-for-purpose apprenticeship standard is a key driver for this.

-Since becoming an Approved Apprenticeship Training Provider back in 2017 when the Apprenticeship Levy was introduced, we have worked with a vast array of private and public sector organisations outside of our membership/sector to bring core knowledge skills around debt collection, credit control, compliance & risk, and counter fraud investigation into their organisations via high quality programmes programmes at degree level that draw on both our industry and L&D expertise.
+Since becoming an Approved Apprenticeship Training Provider back in 2017 when the Apprenticeship Levy was introduced, we have worked with a vast array of private and public sector organisations to bring core knowledge skills around debt collection, credit control, compliance & risk, debt advice and counter fraud investigation into their organisations via high quality programmes programmes at degree level that draw on both our industry and L&D expertise.
 We are still working hard to help employers overcome misconceptions and barriers to using and maximising Levy funds either due to lack of awareness or lack of resource/understanding of the long-term organisational impact.

 We hope you’ll visit our virtual exhibition booth at the event to find out more and our team would welcome any one-to-one meetings to offer further advice and information before, during, or after the event.
 In the meantime, you can find out more about us here and more about the entry requirements for the Counter Fraud Investigator Level 4 Apprenticeship we offer here.